digital-asset/cn-quickstart/README.md

 We assume that you have a Daml Enterprise license to leverage all of this project's features at runtime.
 However, an OSS developer can benefit from this project by understanding how a CN Global Synchronizer application is structured.

-To run the Quickstart App you need some binaries from Artifactory.
+To run the Quickstart you need some binaries from Artifactory.
 [Contact us](https://www2.digitalasset.com/contact-us-access-to-jfrog) to request Artifactory access.

 [Binaries terms and conditions](https://github.com/digital-asset/cn-quickstart/blob/main/terms.md).